supercamel/SpinoDB/README.md

 # SpinoDB

-*work in progress*

-*feels like its ready, lets call it 'beta' stage*

 SpinoDB is an in-memory NoSQL database that is small and self-contained and with emphasis on **speed**.
 It is written in C++ and has bindings for both NodeJS and GObjects (meaning it magically works with Vala, Python and every language supported by Gobject-introspection).